SilMon/OBA-Open-Biofilm-Altimeter/README.md

-# Analysis strategy for biofilms with a thickness of up to 20 µm
+# Bioimage informatics for the analysis of biofilms
 ## Introduction to biofilm analysis
 Biofilms cause complications and high costs in both industry and medicine.
 Of particular interest are bacterial infections of prosthetic materials, which usually cannot be eliminated due to the high antibiotic resistance known for bacteria forming biofilms.
 The search for new materials and coatings with lower colonization potential and antibacterial activity is of great importance to reduce biofilm formation.
 However, there is no standardized procedure to examine the colonization characteristics of bacteria in the biofilm state in situ.
 We have developed an automated epifluorescence microscopy system for the semi-quantitative analysis of three-dimensional (3D) biofilms on various surfaces, based on our previously published [VideoScan platfrom](https://doi.org/10.1007/10_2011_132).
 VideoScan is a fully automatized multispectral imaging plattform that can be used to analyze microbead assays, cell assays or a combination thereof.
 Most parts of this platform are driven by a closed source software stack.